Making AI Evaluation Deployment Relevant Through Context Specification: Method: A Descriptive Process for Systematic Context Specification

 \subsubsection{Elicitation modes}

-Elicitation is used to collect diffuse input about existing or future AI deployments from relevant stakeholder communities for evaluation design purposes.
-It can include in-person interviews and workshops, surveys, document review, and asynchronous exercises with relevant stakeholders that reflect organizational constraints and perspectives on the role of AI in their setting.
-Effective elicitation collects both explicit knowledge (documented policies, procedures, formal requirements) and tacit knowledge (experiential insights, uncodified workflow realities) needed to understand "what matters" in a given setting and how that setting actually operates \cite{Popoola2024Advancements}
+Elicitation is used to collect diffuse input from relevant stakeholder communities for later organization and prioritization.
+This process can include in-person interviews and workshops, surveys, document review, and asynchronous exercises with relevant stakeholders that reflect organizational constraints and perspectives on the role of AI in their setting.
+Effective elicitation collects both explicit knowledge (documented policies, procedures, formal requirements) and tacit knowledge (experiential insights, uncodified workflow realities) to reveal "what matters" in a given setting and how that setting actually operates \cite{Popoola2024Advancements}

-LLM‑driven approaches can be used to pre‑structure the issue space before stakeholder engagement occurs, to stand in as a lightweight elicitation tool when direct engagement is constrained, or to iteratively prioritize and refine stakeholder feedback over time\cite{pasquale2025exploringusellmsrequirements}.
+LLM‑driven approaches can be used to pre-structure the issue space before stakeholder engagement occurs, to stand in as a lightweight elicitation tool when direct engagement is constrained, or to iteratively prioritize and refine stakeholder feedback over time\cite{pasquale2025exploringusellmsrequirements}.
 Automated extraction and synthesis can summarize large volumes of documented knowledge (for example, surfacing system requirements and constraints, or edge cases from policies, logs, or job postings) and propose candidate topics for discussion\cite{leiva-araos_large_2025,aly2025evaluationlargelanguagemodels}.
 However, tacit knowledge---such as incentive structures, informal workarounds, and time pressure---typically requires direct stakeholder engagement.
 The method therefore treats automated extraction and human elicitation as complementary rather than interchangeable.